 - How PBAC compares with other access strategies.

-How policy-based access control works?
+How does policy-based access control work?

 PBAC brings two different access control concepts together: role-based privileges and attribute-based policies.